 WHAT MATTERS MOST?
 PARTICiPATING IN THE BEST, MISSING THE WORST, OR AVOIDING BOTH EXTREMES?

 The next question a reader may ask is, "If volatility clusters, then what happens if you avoid both the best AND worst days?
 Further, is there a reliable to way to do so?"
 My response is the same as Hans Landa in "Inglourious Basterds": “That’s a bingo!”

 I applied a simple trend following strategy that sought to manage risk by buying (or holding) only when the average close of the last 10 days was above the average of the last 100 days, and selling when the inverse was true.
 (Financial advisors can download and review the data.)

 In my view, the results show that this approach would have avoided all 10 of the worst days since 1928.

-On the flip side, I think my research shows that you would have missed/sacrificed eight of the best days.
+On the flip side, I think my research shows that you would have missed/sacrificed nine of the best days.

 According to the basic idea of the best 10 days rule, one might assume that performance of this trend-following strategy would be severely hindered because it captured just two of the best days.